fabiodplacerda/challenge-1-airport/docs/domain-models-test-plan.md

 | Airport | - planesAtAirport @Array[@Plane] | - planeExistsInAirport(@Plane) | @Boolean |

 As a Traffic controller\
-I want to be able to instruct the planes to take \
+I want to be able to instruct the planes to take off \
 So that planes can departure from the airport

 | Objects | Properties                       | Messages               | Output. |